Old Chosŏn: Tan'gun myth

-Gija myth
+Kija myth

-Gija, a man from the period of the Shang dynasty, allegedly fled to the Korean peninsula in 1122 BCE during the fall of the Shang to the Zhou dynasty and founded Gija Joseon.
-Gija Joseon is recognized and mentioned in the earliest surviving Chinese record, Records of the Three Kingdoms.
+Kija, a man from the period of the Shang dynasty, allegedly fled to the Korean peninsula in 1122 BCE during the fall of the Shang to the Zhou dynasty and founded Kija Chosŏn.
+Kija Chosŏn is recognized and mentioned in the earliest surviving Chinese record, Records of the Three Kingdoms.
 No contemporary Korean sources existed for Kija Chosŏn, and the oldest sources produced in Korea were from the Goryeo dynasty.
-The earliest Korean record about Kija Chosŏn can be seen from Samguk Yusa, (Note: No contemporary Korean sources exist for Kija Chosŏn, and the oldest sources produced in Korea about Korean history were from the Goryeo dynasty, as history books made before their times were usually lost, either through war or book burnings.
+The earliest Korean record about Kija Chosŏn can be seen from Samguk Yusa.
+(Note: No contemporary Korean sources exist for Kija Chosŏn, and the oldest sources produced in Korea about Korean history were from the Goryeo dynasty, as history books made before their times were usually lost, either through war or book burnings.
 However, Samguk Sagi and Samguk Yusa have some authority as they are said to be compilations of records that were much older than the date those books were published, which were accessible at the time of the project.)

-By the middle of Goryeo dynasty, a state cult had developed around Gija.
-The Dongsa Gangmok of 1778 described Gija's activities and contributions in Old Chosŏn.
-The records of Gija refer to Eight Prohibitions, that are recorded by the Book of Han and evidence a hierarchical society with legal protections of private property.
+By the middle of Goryeo dynasty, a state cult had developed around Kija.
+The Dongsa Gangmok of 1778 described Kija's activities and contributions in Old Chosŏn.
+The records of Kija refer to Eight Prohibitions, that are recorded by the Book of Han and evidence a hierarchical society with legal protections of private property.

-In pre-modern Korea, Gija represented the authenticating presence of Chinese civilization.
-Until the 12th century CE, Koreans commonly believed that Tan'gun bestowed upon Korea its people and basic culture, while Gija gave Korea its high culture, and presumably, standing as a legitimate civilisation.
+In pre-modern Korea, Kija represented the authenticating presence of Chinese civilization.
+Until the 12th century CE, Koreans commonly believed that Tan'gun bestowed upon Korea its people and basic culture, while Kija gave Korea its high culture, and presumably, standing as a legitimate civilisation.

-Many modern experts have denied Gija Joseon's existence for various reasons, mainly due to contradicting archaeological evidence and anachronistic historical evidence.
-They point to the Bamboo Annals and the Analects of Confucius, which were among the first works to mention Gija, but do not mention his migration to Old Chosŏn.
-Gija Joseon might have just existed as a symbol of the pre-Qin dynasty migrants who escaped the chaos of the Warring States period.
+Many modern experts have denied Kija Chosŏn's existence for various reasons, mainly due to contradicting archaeological evidence and anachronistic historical evidence.
+They point to the Bamboo Annals and the Analects of Confucius, which were among the first works to mention Kija, but do not mention his migration to Old Chosŏn.
+Kija Chosŏn might have just existed as a symbol of the pre-Qin dynasty migrants who escaped the chaos of the Warring States period.

 Wi Man

-Wi Man was a military officer of the Yan of northeastern China who fled to the northern Korean peninsula in 195 BCE from the encroaching Han dynasty.
+Wi Man was a military officer of the Yan of northeastern China who fled to the northern Korean peninsula in 195 BCEfrom the encroaching Han dynasty.
 He founded a principality with Wanggeom-seong as its capital, which is thought to be in the region of present-day Pyongyang.
 The 3rd-century Chinese text Weilüe of the Sanguozhi recorded that Wi Man usurped King Jun and thus took over the kingship of Old Chosŏn.

 Academic perspectives

-Old Chosŏn mythology and history can be divided into three phases, Tan'gun, Gija Joseon, and Wi Man Joseon.
+Old Chosŏn mythology and history can be divided into three phases, Tan'gun, Kija Chosŏn, and Wi Man Joseon.